RRcom/ScriptMerge/README.md

 ScriptMerge
 ===========

-Merge multiple CSS or Javascript into single file and optionally minify the output file
+Zend Framework 2 Module that merge multiple CSS or Javascript into single file and optionally minify the output.